 For an eternity He had known nothing but satisfaction.
 Yet He came to earth, and taking on humanity, experienced every temptation.
 Even when He felt hunger and held the power to turn stones into bread, He resisted the devil so that He could crush his head.

 For an eternity He had been King, and after creating the angels was surrounded by multitudes who bowed at His feet.
 Yet He came to earth, and taking on humanity, He lived as a servant.
 Laying down His crown, he bent to wash the feet of friends.

 Typically when pondering the humility of Christ we think upon His death.
 But it started at His birth and marked His entire life.
 Celebrate with awe the birth of Jesus, “who, though He was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men” (Phil.
 2:6-7).
-It is because of this humility, this incarnation, this temporary emptying of His eternal Kingship, that we can share the rest of eternity with Him in worship.
+It is because of this humility, this incarnation, this emptying of Himself, that we can share the rest of eternity with Him in worship.